zaoyang/30-days-of-vue/day-14/day-14.md

 Component template should contain exactly one root element...
 ```

-The restriction to having the template of a component be wrapped within a single root element is due to the [technical restriction of Vue's diff algorithm](https://github.com/vuejs/vue/issues/7088#issuecomment-348252040) (i.e. algorithm on how changes are patched and implemented on the actual DOM).
-If you're interested in reading more about this, here's an [interesting issue that was opened](https://github.com/vuejs/vue/issues/7088), in Nov 2017, on the Vue core library that discussed the reason behind having a single root element in a component template.
+This restriction is due to the [technical constraints of Vue's diff algorithm](https://github.com/vuejs/vue/issues/7088#issuecomment-348252040) (i.e. algorithm on how changes are patched and implemented on the actual DOM).
+If you're interested in reading more about this, here's an [interesting issue that was opened](https://github.com/vuejs/vue/issues/7088), in Nov 2017, on the Vue core library that discussed this constraint.

 Today's article was a brief discussion on some nice-to-knows when it comes to working with Vue components.
 In tomorrow’s article, we’ll look at some of the different ways we’re able to declare the template of a component.
 Good job getting through week two and see you tomorrow!